• Skip to primary navigation

 • You can adjust the consistency of chicken stew as per your liking.
 Add more cornflour to thicken the stew.

-• If the stew is thick you can thin it by adding more broth to the recipe.
+• If the stew is thick you can thin it by adding more chicken stock or broth to the recipe.
+I used homemade chicken stock for this recipe.

 • You can also use rotisserie chicken or leftover grilled chicken to make the stew.